Islamic History - From 7TH To 19TH Century

 Due to internal conflicts, three Umayyad rulers passed within the time span of about 1.5 years.
 Marwan bin Muhammad was the last ruler of Umayyad dynasty.
 He ruled for six years (744-750 AD).
 He was an able ruler and tried hard to consolidate the Umayyad rule.
 But the Abbasids had gained much ground at that time and he was unable to stop them.

-In the Battle of Zab (Jan 750), Umayyad were decisively beaten by Abbasids.
-Later in August 750, Marwan was killed in Egypt.
+In the Battle of Zab (Jan 750), the Umayyad were decisively beaten by the Abbasids.
+Later, in August 750, Marwan was killed in Egypt.
 This resulted in the fall of the Umayyad Dynasty.
-The Abbasids killed almost the whole dynasty of Umayyad.
-But a talented prince Abdul Rahman I was able to reach Al-Andulus (Iberian Peninsular) and in 756 AD, he established Emirate of Cordoba there.
+The Abbasids killed almost their whole dynasty.
+However, a talented prince Abdul Rahman I managed to reach Al-Andulus (Iberian Peninsular), and in 756 AD, he established the Emirate of Cordoba there.

 Abbasid Dynasty